ericleasemorgan/ifad-toolbox/README.md

 How are different words and phrases used in a given corpus?
 Such is the sort of question this suite of tools is designed to address.

 More specifically, a set of 200 PDF files complete with rudimentary bibliographic metadata was used as input to a system called the Distant Reader.
 The result is/was a data set -- a set of structured data intended for computation.
-This distribution augments the data set, queries the result, and outputs simple tables used to illustrate the results.
+The corpus is approximately 1.5 million words long.
+(By comparison, the novel Moby Dick is .2 million words long.)
+This distribution augments the data set, queries the result, and outputs simple tables intended to illustrate the results.

 ## Contents